StoryWalk at the French Art Colony

 The Library's new StoryWalk title is now on display at the French Art Colony.

-Read (and view) the story to find out!
+Read the book to find out!

-Learn more about author Elise Parsley at her website
+Learn more about author Lisa Trumbauer.

-Our next StoryWalk will be available the beginning of September.
+Our next StoryWalk will be available the beginning of January.

 StoryWalk is a way for children and adults to enjoy both the great outdoors and great children's books.
 Follow the pages of the story as you walk from frame to frame along the path.
 StoryWalk promotes literacy, physical activity, and parent/caregiver involvement.